Please note that images above may contain product not included with purchase.

 NCD IoT Interface devices are also compatible with a 418MHz Key Fob receiver (Part Number: PKFR), allowing your Particle Electron, Photon, or Bluz to receive and process remote Key Fob commands up to 750 feet away.
 Up to 40 remote controls may be associated to the PKFR.
 Program your IoT communications module to receive wireless remote control commands using a Key Fob.
 Compatible with 1, 2, 3, 4, 5, and 8-Button MS Series Key Fobs from Linx Technologies.

-NCD will be closed on Thursday and Friday, November 24th and 25th for the Holidays.
-Orders placed during this time will be processed the following Monday.
+NCD will be closed on May 29th for Memorial Day.
+Orders placed during this time will be processed the next business day.
 Dismiss